timothyb0912/blog/_posts/2022-10-31-Flashcards-for-dead-hands.md

 #### Titration

-Beyond the spaced follow-up to our reconsolidation efforts, other common memory management practices also promote beneficial therapeutic practices.
+Beyond the spaced follow-up to our reconsolidation efforts, other common memory management techniques also promote beneficial emotional regulation practices.
 For instance,
 consider the "[20 rules](https://super-memory.com/articles/20rules.htm)
 of formulating knowledge in learning."